mff-uk/dataspecer/applications/conceptual-model-editor/README.md

 Apart from the explicit use of several npm `@dataspecer/*` libraries currently linked via Lerna, this project is not dependent on the rest of the codebase.

 This project uses:

 -   Next.js 13 with [static HTML export enabled](https://nextjs.org/docs/advanced-features/static-html-export) and experimental app directory
 -   React.js 18
 -   Tailwind.css
+-   JointJS

 # Build instructions